-5.2 PinpointWCS
+4.2 PinpointWCS

-One alternative to Astrometry.net is PinpointWCS.
-It is being developed at the Chandra X-ray Center specifically for education and public outreach purposes.
-This software requires the user to have a FITS image containing WCS in equatorial coordinates of the same region of sky as the EPO image.
-It is preferred that the FITS image is of similar or higher resolution (note: this means that also similar archival observations can be useful).
+An alternative to Astrometry.net is PinpointWCS.
+This software, however, requires the user to have a FITS image with WCS in equatorial coordinates of the same region of sky, and preferably with somewhat similar or higher resolution (note: this means that also similar archival observations can be useful).
 The user matches corresponding features between the FITS image and EPO image.
 With a minimum of three features matched, WCS is computed for the EPO image.
-For a more accurate fit, it is beneficial to match more features; approximately 10 will offer a good fit.
+For a more accurate fit, it is beneficial to match more features, approximately 10 will offer a good fit.